DiamondJoseph/nobugs-talk/readme.md

 ### ArgoCD

 <img src="./pictures/argo_deployment.png" alt="ArgoCD management console for the p45 beamline at Diamond: the beamline is shown as synced and healthy: the app-of-apps is shown at the left, branching into each of the services deployed for it: 4 IOCs for detectors, motion controllers; the NeXus service, blueapi and a RabbitMQ instance; and common infrastructure for the IOCs."/>
+*ArgoCD management console for the p45 beamline at Diamond*

 The Helm umbrella chart makes assumptions about interoperability requirements of the services, and makes atomic changes and maintenance more awkward than intended.
 Initial moves in the direction of deploying services with ArgoCD are underway, with aims of having beamline state represented by 2 repositories: one containing the list of what services are deployed and enabled<sup>[1]</sup>, and another representing the states of the deployed software<sup>[2]</sup>.